renini/wcgbrowser/README.rst

 -l, --url               The "start location" for the browser.
 This is the initial URL it will load, and where it will return when reset.
 -n, --no-navigation     Turn off the navigation panel (back, forward, home, shortcuts, etc).
 Make sure your actual web application is fully navigable!
 -p, --popups            Enable the creation of new windows when a link is clicked that opens in a new window, or javascript tries to open a window
+-s, --same-window       When popups are enabled this setting changes the open new window behavior to always use the same main window
 -t, --timeout           The timeout for the inactivity monitor.
 After this many seconds of inactivity, reset the browser -u, --user	        Set the default username to be sent when a site requests authentication -w, --password	        Set the default password to be sent when a site requests authentication